masterAllen/activeGeo/0_location_hint/README.md

-This directory is used to build our Location Hint Dictionary.
+Build our Location Hint Dictionary.

 **Note: For convenience, we refer to 'country/region' as 'country'!
 (Because 'country or region' makes names too long, such as `dict_city_by_country_or_region`.)
 This project has nothing to do with politics.
 If you feel offended by any part of this project, please do not hesitate to contact us!**